Septin-2

-Septin 2, also known as SEPT2, is a protein which in humans is encoded by the SEPT2 gene.
+Septin-2 (also known as SEPT2) is a protein which in humans is encoded by the SEPTIN2 gene (previously SEPT2).

 Function

 SEPT2 can hetero-oligomerize with SEPT6 and SEPT7 to form filaments.
 SEPT2 interacted with SEPT6 through its C-terminal coiled-coil domain.
 Knockdown of SEPT2, SEPT6, and SEPT7 in causes actin stress fibers to disintegrate and cells to lose polarity.
 Septins, SOCS7, and NCK1 are part of a signaling pathway that ties regulation of the DNA damage response to the cytoskeleton.

 Interactions

 SEPT2 has been shown to interact with: